-The Co- curricular programme adds further to this model by enabling students to choose team sports, Young Enterprise, Debating and Model United Nations to polish an already impressive portfolio of subjects and skills.

-This layered curriculum model extends and broadens the students' portfolio, making them more skilled, prepared for life and more competitive when it comes to university applications and employment
+The Co- curricular programme adds further to this model by enabling students to choose team sports, or Academic pursuits such as Young Enterprise, Debating and Model United Nations to polish an already impressive portfolio of subjects and skills.
+This layered curriculum model extends and broadens the students' portfolio, making them more skilled, prepared for life and more competitive when it comes to university applications and employment.